patrickjames242/react-extend-components/README.md

 ```
 - **Refs:** The `ref` passed to the outermost component is merged with the `ref` passed to the inner element using the `mergeRefs` function that this library exports.
 This function works by returning a `RefCallback` that sets the ref value of all the refs when it is called by React.

 - **Functions:** Functions are merged together by passing a new function to the prop that first calls the inner component function prop, then the outer one.
-The return value of the inner prop is the one that the function will return (in case a return value is needed).
+The return value of the outer prop is the one that the function will return (if the outer prop is set).

 ```tsx
 import { ComponentBuilders } from './ComponentBuilders';